jgandrade/BBB/src/packages/business/README.md

 # Business Package

-This package, **business**, is a part of the Fruit Storage Task project.
-It contains the core business logic and domain models.
+This package, **business** It contains the core business logic and domain models.

-## Description

-A Fruit Storage Task that demonstrates Clean Architecture and Domain Driven Design.

 ## Scripts